One-Arm Landmine Bent Over Row

 exercise_detail.how_to_perform

-- Position the barbell in a landmine setup, anchoring one end securely.
+- Position a barbell in a landmine attachment or securely wedge one end into a corner.

-- Stand with your feet shoulder-width apart, facing the landmine.
+- Stand perpendicular to the barbell with your feet shoulder-width apart.

 - Bend at the hips and knees slightly, keeping your back straight and chest up.

-- Grip the barbell with one hand, palm facing inward.
+- Grasp the end of the barbell with one hand, palm facing inward.

-- Engage your core and pull the barbell towards your hip, keeping your elbow close to your body.
+- Brace your core and pull the barbell towards your hip by driving your elbow back.

 - Squeeze your shoulder blade at the top of the movement.